nfdi4plants/resilientDataHUB/README.md

 ## Purpose

 This [Ansible](https://www.ansible.com/) playbook automates the deployment of a High Availability GitLab instance with Keycloak Single Sign-On (SSO).
 The setup includes multiple GitLab nodes for improved reliability and scalability.
 It uses Ansible roles and variables to make the deployment process modular and customizable.
 The Keycloak instance runs in a Docker container (see [the container images used](docs/container-images.md)), while GitLab is deployed directly.
 Additionally, a reverse proxy is configured to manage the traffic.
 This setup allows for seamless automation of infrastructure deployment while ensuring secure access through Keycloak.
+The setup also includes Data Replication with DRBD and distributed storage with Ceph on de.NBI cloud.

 ## Prerequisites